Galle Face Hotel: Restaurants

-The Galle Face Hotel has Four restaurants, three bars and a pub.
-They are the 1864: Limited Edition fine dining restaurant (dinner only), King of the Mambo, a Cuban themed restaurant; Firebeach - a lounge bar and restaurant with a wood fired oven; a buffet restaurant known as The Verandah, Travellers' Bar, the Pool Bar, Chequerboard, and an English pub called "In..
+The Galle Face Hotel has four restaurants, three bars, and a pub.
+They are the 1864: Limited Edition fine dining restaurant (lunch & dinner only), King of the Mambo, a Cuban themed restaurant; Firebeach - a lounge bar and restaurant with a wood fired oven; a buffet restaurant known as The Verandah, Travellers' Bar, the Pool Bar, Chequerboard, and an English pub called "In..
 On the Green".
 The open Verandah restaurant is the venue for the Afternoon Tea on the terrace.

 Museum

 The hotel features a museum and art gallery in its Regency Wing, which houses the first car that Prince Philip, Duke of Edinburgh owned, and several pieces of memorabilia from the hotel's history, including a gallery of famous guests.
 There is also an adjacent Library with two study rooms.

 Pool

-The hotel has a small pool with sea water, that is situated very close to the Indian Ocean.
+The hotel has a pool with salt water, that is situated very close to the Indian Ocean.
+It is the only saltwater swimming pool in Colombo.